gorankarlic/lecture-dlt/README.md

 If you want to stop your node press `CTRL+C`.

-### 4.1 Interact with the blockchain using your Ethereum node
+### 4.2 Interact with the blockchain using your Ethereum node CLI

-To interact with the blockchain using your Ethereum node run:
+To interact with the blockchain using your Ethereum node's CLI (command line interface a.k.a. console) run:

 ```sh
 geth --verbosity 1 console
 ```

-### 4.1.1 View block headers
+### 4.2.1 View block headers

 To view the headers of block number `3`: